 Child ID Card

 Parents can obtain ID cards for their children under age 15 at any DMV customer service center.
 The cost of a child ID card is $2 per year (minimum $10; maximum $16).

 In addition to serving as an identity document, the childs photograph is stored in DMVs database.
 If the child becomes missing, DMV can retrieve the image from the database and transmit it to law enforcement anywhere in the U. S.

-Child ID cards expire at the end of the month in which the child was born when the child reaches an age divisible by five (e.g. 5, 10, 15)
+Child ID cards expire on the child's birthday when the child reaches an age divisible by five (e.g. 5, 10, 15)

 Obtaining a Child ID Card